 Who is Ben Gloddy?
-Ben Gloddy is a 15-year old professional motorcycle racer in the MotoAmerica Junior Cup Series.
+Ben Gloddy is a 16-year old professional motorcycle racer for Robem Engineering in the MotoAmerica Twins Cup Series aboard an Aprilia RS660.
+In 2021, Ben was the championship runner-up in the MotoAmerica Junior Cup Series aboard his Landers Racing prepped Kawasaki Ninja 400.
 Ben began racing motorcycles at the age of four.
 He is a competitor in Road Racing, Flat Track and Supermoto events across the United States.
 He has competed at various events and series against some of the top riders in the country.
 At the start of the 2018 season, Ben was selected to participate in the Penguin Racing School Mentor Program and became the youngest licensed expert rider in the Loudon Road Race Series history, in addition to being awarded the 2018 Vanson Leathers Rookie of the Year.
-Ben is a frequent instructor at American Supercamp, Penguin Racing School and NEMM/NHF Supermoto School.
+Ben is a frequent instructor at American Supercamp, Penguin Racing School, MiniGP Camps and NEMM/NHF Supermoto School.
 Aside from racing, Ben is a very good student, has earned his Black Belt in Aiki Kempo Karate and is an avid Downhill Mountain Biker.
-Ben is also active in the community, annually participating in two fundraising events that benefit locals in his area fighting cancer and recovering from heart transplants.
+Ben is also active in the community, annually participating in fundraising events that benefit locals in his area fighting cancer and recovering from heart transplants.
 All of the funds raised go to local hospitals to assist patients with their financial obligations.

 Professional street bike motorcycle racing is not for the faint of heart.
 At speeds of 100+ MPH, it tests ones grit and determination on a weekly basis.
 Even at such a young age, Ben tackles these challenges in hopes to make a career as a professional motorcycle racer.